Visit Our School

 Circle of Light Luncheon

 Elementary school grades 1-8 produce a class play each year.
-The preparation of class plays are integrated into the Waldorf curriculum deepening students connection to academics.
+The preparation of class plays are integrated into the Waldorf curriculum deepening students' connections to their academic studies.

-Throughout the year WSB features various local artists including WSB students, faculty and staff.
+Throughout the year WSB features local artists, including students, faculty, parents/guardians, alumni, and staff.